micheloliveira-com/ReactiveLock/README.md

 ### Consistency and Usage Considerations

-ReactiveLock is **not intended as a single fully consistent, atomic locking solution**:

 1. It is designed for **reactive and near real-time lock coordination, propagation, and notification**.
 2. It offers a **practical alternative to traditional eventual consistency**, supporting **preemptive orchestration** of processes before critical events.
 3. Lock propagation delays may occur due to workload, thread pool pressure, or (in distributed mode) Redis latency.